dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 How store should behave in a reorg

 ## Issues and considerations
-Sidehcain is depleted of locked  deposits the withdraw will be stuck on the parent.
+Sidechain is depleted of locked deposits the withdraw will be stuck on the parent.

 ## Interaction of transactions between two chains